terrortylor/neovim-environment/README.md

 * [vim sneak](https://github.com/justinmk/vim-sneak)
 * [tabline](https://github.com/mkitt/tabline.vim)
 * [ctrlp](https://github.com/ctrlpvim/ctrlp.vim) Note that `:CtrlPClearAllCaches` is very useful to know
+* [nerdcommenter](https://github.com/scrooloose/nerdcommenter.git) - used to support toggling of comments on and off

 # Vim
 See the directory vim and the file .vimrc.